Ezward/clustering-javascript/readme.md

-# K-Means Clustering in JavaScript
+# Clustering in JavaScript

-An implementation of the kmeans and kmeans++ algorithms in JavaScript.
+An implementation of the kmeans, kmeans++ and DBSCAN algorithms in JavaScript.
 Examples use the Iris data set and a random data generator.
 * [KMeans on the Iris Data Set](https://ezward.github.io/kmeans-javascript/kmeansiris.html)
 * [KMeans on randomly generated data](https://ezward.github.io/kmeans-javascript/kmeansrandom.html)
 * [DBSCAN on the Iris Data Set](https://ezward.github.io/kmeans-javascript/dbscaniris.html)